7tl7qns7ch/seungjunlee.github.io/README.md

 - [**Linkedin**](https://www.linkedin.com/in/seungjun-lee-656946213/)

 ### Research Interests and Goal
-**Interest:** Artificial general intelligence, scientific machine learning, generalization.
+**Artificial general intelligence, scientific machine learning, generalization.**

 My research goal is to develop artificial general intelligence having the ability to think in a scientific way.
 It is common in fields of science and engineering that a well-established governing rule can explain similar phenomena, not just fitting on data from a narrow domain.